TechDocsStudio/biel-docs/docs/customization/models.md

 ## Model family comparison

 ### GPT models
-- Known for technical depth and precision
-- Strong in code-related queries
+- Excel in structured reasoning and systematic problem-solving
+- Outstanding performance in coding, mathematics, and technical analysis
-- Excellent for structured, factual responses
+- Excellent for factual responses and step-by-step explanations
+- GPT-5 introduces unified reasoning with adaptive processing power

 ### Claude models
-- Known for conversational and empathetic tone
+- Known for natural, human-like conversational tone
-- Strong in explanatory content
+- Superior at contextual understanding and nuanced communication
-- Excellent for nuanced, context-aware responses
+- Excellent for creative writing and empathetic responses
+- Strong in handling long-form content and extended conversations

 ## Changing the model